 In order to evaluate their relative performance, this section reviews the EROEI of the fossil options (IGCC, PC, and NGCC) together with the EROEI of dispatchable scalable RE.
 The EROEI of the fuel is reported separately and we denote that we the suffix th.
 The EROEIe referring to the electricity output, needs to additionally account for the conversion efficiency (η), the power-plant invested energy (Ecap) and the operations and maintenance expenses (EO&M).
 There is significant divergence in the literature reported EROEI for fuels.
-Using a monetary basis for the calculation, Freise estimates the Canadian conventional natural gas EROEIth in 2009 as 20 from a peak of around 80 in 1970s 26.
-A more detailed material analysis estimated the average EROEIth of tight gas wells drilled in Indiana in the period between 1985 and 2003 at 8727.
-The most recent estimates for coal EROEIth range from 23 to 5828.
+Using a monetary basis for the calculation, Freise estimates the Canadian conventional natural gas EROEIth in 2009 as 20 from a peak of around 80 in 1970s 32.
+A more detailed material analysis estimated the average EROEIth of tight gas wells drilled in Indiana in the period between 1985 and 2003 at 8733.
+The most recent estimates for coal EROEIth range from 23 to 5834.
 The general trend is that resource depletion increases the energy intensity of the extraction processes and the fuel’s EROEI drops.

-For the case of RE, EROEI depends both on the energy costs to build the plant but also on the resource quality of the area the system is installed.
-Given the very steep learning and scale economies curves, a normalization study demonstrated the importance of using the latest information for accurately representing the state-of-the-art 29.
-A recent meta-analysis harmonized the inputs of several assessments and found that the average EROEIe of PV ranges from 8.7 for mono-Si to 34.2 for CdTe30.
-Noting that the latest inputs of the study came from 2011 and that PV technologies have demonstrated significant technological learning curves, EROEIe for PV are estimated to be currently around 25 to 40 in areas of moderately good insolation31.
-For wind energy, a similar meta-analysis found normalized EROEIe consistently over 10 for large turbines, with several studies reporting values over 3032.
+For the case of RE, EROEI depends on the energy costs to build the plant but also on the resource quality of the area the system is installed.
+Given the very steep learning and scale economies curves, a normalization study demonstrated the importance of using the latest information for accurately representing the state-of-the-art 35.
+A recent meta-analysis harmonized the inputs of several assessments and found that the average EROEIe of PV ranges from 8.7 for mono-Si to 34.2 for CdTe36.
+Noting that the latest inputs of the study came from 2011 and that PV technologies have demonstrated significant technological learning curves, EROEIe for PV are estimated to be currently around 25 to 40 in areas of moderately good insolation37.
+For wind energy, a similar meta-analysis found normalized EROEIe consistently over 10 for large turbines, with several studies reporting values over 3038.
 Despite the uncertainty in these measurements and the relatively large spread in the data reported in the literature, overall, the two technologies that offer the highest scaling potential, solar PV and wind both have EROEIe greater than 10 even when installed in moderate quality resource areas.

-An argument often raised against scalable RE resources is their variability 33.
-At the current penetration rates (less than 10%), renewable energy can be integrated directly into the electricity grid without the need for storage.
-This will likely not be the case above penetration rates of 30%.
-Therefore, in order to compare fossils and renewables on an equal basis, we should account for the use of energy storage systems that can make them fully dispatchable 34.
+An argument often raised against scalable RE resources is their variability 39.
+At current adoption rates, renewable energy has been integrated directly into the electricity grid without the need for deploying additional storage simply by utilizing the extant abilities of the power system to modulate supply and demand.
+Such facilities include utilizing electricity trade and long-distance transmission lines {Jaehnert:2013gc}, dispatchable and flexible powerplants (mostly hydro and gas), cheap sources of storage like pumped-hydro, and demand response through wholesale electricity markets that may include curtailement {Jacobsen:2012eh}.
+At higher adoption rates this status will become increasingly challenging {Ueckerdt:2015eb} yet manageable {Frew:2016dq}.
+Therefore, in order to compare fossils and renewables on an equal basis, we account for the use of energy storage systems that can make them fully dispatchable 40.
 To do this on a net-energy basis, we use the concept of energy-stored-on-energy-invested (ESOI), for a storage fraction (φ) and storage cycle efficiency (η), to estimate the EROEI of the combined generation + storage system using Eq.
-235. This approach is agnostic to the storage medium and can work equally well for batteries, thermal storage and pumped-hydro.
+241. This approach is agnostic to the storage medium and can work equally well for batteries, thermal storage and pumped-hydro.
 Since it assumes electricity to electricity conversions, it satisfies all other ancillary balancing requirements.

 EROEIdisp=1-φ+ηφ1EROEIT∙+ ηφESOEI Eq.
 2